 You can also visit the Bullfighting Museum inside at no extra cost.
 We didn’t find it particularly exciting, but we only did a speedy walkthrough.

-Tickets were €9 or €11 with an audio guide on our visit in April 2024.
+Tickets are €9 or €11 with an audio guide.

 PUENTE NUEVO